 This course is required for CTE programs (Carpentry and Automotive) and is the foundation for all future technology/CTE courses.
 Prerequisite: None.
 This introductory technology class is the foundation for all technology classes.
 This class will prepare students with the necessary skills to progress further within the technology/CTE program.
 Students will learn a variety of mechanical drawing techniques.
 This class will focus on the production of exciting, real world products/ projects by introducing multiple graphic design software--for example, AutoCad, Google SketchUp, Photoshop, SolidWorks, and 3D StudioMax.
 Students are encouraged to innovate and design their projects using hand drawings and computers.
-This course may be used to meet the one unit New York State Fine Arts requirement for graduation.

 D.I.Y.
-Home Improvements - 0832
+Home Improvements Course# 0832